-The M.S. thesis must demonstrate a mastery of knowledge in the specific topic area and demonstrate the student's ability to articulate a substantive research question and address the question through laboratory or non-laboratory research or through a comprehensive review of the literature.
+The M.S. thesis must also demonstrate the student's ability to articulate a substantive research question and address the question through laboratory or non-laboratory research or through a comprehensive review of the literature.
+[The latter option requires permission of the Director of Graduate Studies in Human Genetics.]
 The style and format of the dissertation must conform to the standards set forth in the University's Electronic Thesis and Dissertation (ETD) rules.